GSA-TTS/federal-website-standards/about/index.md

 #### Withdraw

 If we find evidence that a standard should be withdrawn, we draft a justification, obtain concurrence from OMB, and brief the DX Council.
-Withdrawn standards will remain visible on this site.
+Withdrawn standards will remain available on this site.